Speaker

 Description

-Two splitter collimators (TCSC) installed along this line protect their downstream Lambertson septum magnets, which distribute the slow-extracted 400 GeV proton beams among the targets.
-During Long Shutdown 3 (2026–2029), two redesigned TCSCs will be installed to improve cooling efficiency, mechanical robustness, and maintainability.
-The new design also incorporates additional radiation shielding to reduce dose rates in the surrounding area and minimize personnel exposure during tunnel interventions.
+CERN’s Transfer Tunnel 20 (TT20) connects the Super Proton Synchrotron (SPS) to three primary targets in the North Area which provide secondary particles to experiments further downstream.
+Two splitter collimators (TCSC) are installed along this line, each protecting their respective downstream Lambertson septum magnets, which distribute the slow-extracted 400 GeV/c proton beams among the targets.
+During Long Shutdown 3 (LS3, 2026–2029), two redesigned TCSCs will be installed to improve cooling efficiency, mechanical robustness, and maintainability in the context of the North Area Consolidation (NA CONS) project.
+The new design also incorporates additional radiation shielding to reduce dose rates in the surrounding area and minimise personnel exposure during tunnel interventions.
+This contribution presents the main design improvements, thermo-mechanical analyses, and manufacturing developments implemented to enhance the reliability, radiation safety, and thermal performance of the TT20 splitter collimators.

 | In which format do you inted to submit your paper? | LaTeX |